lima8002/MovieApp/README.md

 ## Features

 - **Movie Browsing:** Browse a list of popular, top-rated, or now playing movies.
-- **TV Show Browsing:** Explore a list of popular and top-rated TV shows.
 - **Search:** Search for specific movies or TV shows by title.
 - **Movie/Show Details:** View detailed information about a selected movie or TV show, including:
   - Title